Giovanni Sartori (footballer)

 Giovanni Sartori (born 31 March 1957) is an Italian football official and a former professional player who currently works as technical director of Bologna.

+Playing career

-He scored 43 goals from 217 appearances in the Italian professional leagues, which included 7 appearances without scoring in the 1978–79 Serie A season for A.C.
+Throughout his playing career as a forward, Sartori scored 43 goals from 217 appearances in the Italian professional leagues, which included 7 appearances without scoring in the 1978–79 Serie A season for A.C.
 Milan, winning the championship with the team.

+Sporting director career

-He was the director of sports for ChievoVerona from 1992 to 2014, and then joined Atalanta as technical director.
+Satori was the director of sports for ChievoVerona from 1992 to 2014, and then joined Atalanta as technical director.
+During his tenures with Chievo and Atalanta, both clubs qualified for the UEFA Champions League for the first time in their history.

 He was fined €15,000 for his involvement in the 2006 false accounting scandal.

 In 2021, he was inducted into the Italian Football Hall of Fame.

+In 2022, he became the technical director of Bologna.
+Under his direction, Bologna qualified for the Champions League for the first time in their history (since the competition's re-establishment in 1992) during the 2023–24 season, and also won the Coppa Italia in 2025, a title the club had not won since 1974.